Administrative Rule Adopted by Revenue Division Pursuant to Rule-Making Authority

 1. Protests Prior to Payment of Tax.
 If prior to payment of any tax or penalties the taxfiler claims no tax or assessed penalties is owed, the taxfiler may protest imposition of the tax or penalties by following the procedures in this Administrative Rule.
 Failure to follow the requirements of this Rule waives the taxfiler’s right to protest the Division’s decision.
 To protest the assessed tax or penalties the taxfiler must do the following:

-C. If the Division denies the protest, the taxfiler may file a written request for reconsideration of the denial to the Director within 30 days of the date the Division’s response.
+C. If the Division denies the protest, the taxfiler may file a written request for reconsideration of the denial to the Director within 30 days of the postmark date of the Division’s response.
+This written request must be mailed to Portland Arts Tax, PO Box 1278, Portland, OR 97207-1278.
 The Director is not required to reconsider untimely requests for reconsideration.

 D. If a request for reconsideration is timely received, the Director may uphold or reverse the Division’s decision.
 That decision is final and concludes all administrative appeals.
 The Director’s decision will be mailed to the taxfiler.

 E. The Division’s notice that the tax is owed, its response to a protest, and the Director’s decision are each valid if sent to the taxfiler’s last known address.

 2. Pay the Tax and Seek a Refund.
 If a taxfiler claims no tax or assessed penalties are owed, the taxfiler may protest the imposition of the tax or penalties by paying the tax and penalties and requesting a refund of their payment in accordance with this Administrative Rule.